 If you’ve suffered severe injuries in a car accident, you may be entitled to compensation for your injuries.
-Part of a settlement or jury award should be payment for expected future medical bills.
+Part of a settlement or jury award should be paid for expected future medical bills.
 The more serious your injuries, the bigger an issue this becomes.

 Tyler Fleck can be your attorney for a car accident and obtain the compensation you need to get your life back together.
 Getting the right medical and rehabilitation care, now and in the future, is critical to recovery.
-If you’ve been injured in an vehicle accident and need a lawyer, call Tyler Fleck today (270) 446-7000 to learn more about your rights and how he can help.
+If you’ve been injured in a vehicle accident and need a lawyer, call Tyler Fleck today (270) 446-7000 to learn more about your rights and how he can help.

 You Need to Get All You Can From a Settlement Because There’s No Going Back